twotoque/physicscalculator/README.md

 This project was originally a site created for GryphHacks 2022 (University of Guelph's Hackathon).
 In 2024, I completely rewrote the code, clearing out most of the bugs, making it compatible with the Content Security Policy (CSP), and making it more cleaner and readable.
 Moreover, I added features like atom search and copy button.</p>

+<h4>Contacting me</h4>
+To let me know if there are any issues, feel free to use the issues tab on this GitHub repo or emailing me at dereksong28@gmail.com.

+<h4>Licensing</h4>

 <h2>What it uses</h2>

 * Javascript for logic and calculations